With midterms more than a year away, a record number of lawmakers are eyeing the exits

 "Even if you are in the majority, you're having to continually fight," she said.
 "And I do think, there's a fight within the Republican Party that if you are more of a moderate, continually having to bump up against Trump and his allies is exhausting."

-The August recess for the House and Senate is a time when lawmakers return home to their districts and get a taste of what their constituents – and polling data – says about the popularity of the current administration and how much of an uphill battle they could face in a re-election campaign.
+The August recess for the House and Senate is a time when lawmakers return home to their districts and get a taste of what their constituents — and polling data — say about the popularity of the current administration and how much of an uphill battle they could face in a reelection campaign.

 Historically, the time between that recess and when candidates begin to face deadlines to qualify for primary ballots sees an uptick in those who decide to add their name to the retirement list.